Homepage: http://reluk.ca/project/Java/Emacs

 Installation

-If you install this package from MELPA using a package manager, then already `jmt-mode`
+If you installed this package from MELPA using a package manager, then already JMT Mode

 should activate for any loaded file that has either a `.java` extension or `java` shebang.

-Alternatively you may want to install the mode manually:
+Alternatively, you may want to install it manually:

-1. Put a copy of the present file on your load path.
+1. Put a copy of the file `jmt-mode.el` on your load path.

 https://www.gnu.org/software/emacs/manual/html_node/elisp/Library-Search.html

 2. Optionally compile that copy.
-E.g. load it into an Emacs buffer and type
+Load it into an Emacs buffer, for example,

-3. Add the following code to your initialization file.
+3. Add the following code to your Emacs initialization file.

 (autoload 'jmt-mode "jmt-mode" nil t)